Plagiarism and Similarity Index Policy

 15–20% Minor revision required before peer review

-Editorial decisions are based not only on percentage but also on:
+Editorial decisions are based not only on the overall similarity percentage but also on the nature of the overlap, including:

-Source of overlap (common terminology, previously published work).
+• Source of overlap (common terminology or previously published work)

 6. Self-Plagiarism

-Authors must properly cite their own previously published work.
-Reuse of substantial text without citation will be treated as plagiarism.
+Authors must properly cite their previously published work.
+Reuse of substantial portions of previously published text without appropriate citation will be considered self-plagiarism.

 7. Consequences of Plagiarism